jrddunbr/ib/ib.md

 ## Installation Instructions for setting up InfiniBand on Fedora 26

-Please note.
-While these instructions are specific in parts, they will not help with debugging issues you may encounter.
-It may seem beginner ready, but this does require a small bit of Linux knowledge to get going.
-I do not provide much in the way of troubleshooting help.
+**NOTE and Disclaimer** - While these instructions are specific in parts, they will not help with debugging issues you may encounter.
+It may seem beginner ready, but this does require a good bit of Linux knowledge or a lot of debugging skills (including the all-helpful Google open on another computer) to get things going.
+I do not provide much in the way of troubleshooting help, where I would expect some general Linux knowledge to have the answer.

+I do not take responsibility for the issues you may encounter, or if you completely wipe your system while using ```dd```, for example.

-### Step 1: Install Fedora
+### Step 1: Install Fedora 26

 #### Download the Iso